 Debra Wood, RN

-Emergency medical personnel may begin treating you with medicines before you reach the hospital.
-At the hospital, additional drugs will be given and you will likely receive medicines to take at home after you are discharged.
+Emergency medical personnel may begin treating you with medications before you reach the hospital.
+At the hospital, additional drugs will be given and you will likely receive medications to take at home after you are discharged.

 Angiotensin II Receptor Blockers